 Description and Purpose of Activity.
 Introductions are a universal instructional technique across all forms of instructional delivery, content areas, and age groups.
-They break the ice on the opening day of a class or training activity.
-Certainly, most of the activities already mentioned earlier are indirect forms of personal introductions.
+They break the ice on opening day of a class or training activity.

 Many online educators would prefer to create a discussion thread for learners to make explicit introductions.
 Instructors or trainers could structure the introduction activity by asking for specific items or characteristics.
 For instance, ask learners to list their professional interests, goals in signing up for the course, and jobs that they have held in the past; in addition you could ask about personal matters such as hobbies and interests outside of school, favorite places to visit or vacation, or salient personality traits.
 We have found that the most interesting and useful posts are those that combine the personal as well as the professional.
 Again, be sensitive to student cultural issues when asking for these types of personal information.